SummaryRead the full fact sheet

-Stressful experiences that may contribute or trigger suicide include:
+Stressful experiences that may contribute to or trigger suicide include:

 People who have attempted suicide before are very likely to try again.
-Those who have a history of harming themselves deliberately are also at higher risk of suicide.
+Those who have a history of self-harming are also at a higher risk of suicide.

 You may be able to help a young person if you:

-- Ask if they are thinking of hurting or killing themselves, and if they have a plan
+- Ask if they are thinking of hurting themselves or taking their own life, and if they have a plan.

-- Get help from professionals, offer to go with them to provide support
+- Seek help from professionals, and offer to provide support.

-- Let them know where they can get other help
+- Let them know where they can get support.

 - Provide contact numbers and assist them to call if necessary.

-Things to avoid when helping a young person experiencing suicidal thoughts
+Things to avoid when supporting a young person experiencing suicidal thoughts

 Try to avoid: